 Skip to main content

-Every accepted verification has passed every applicable check.
-Kayle treats document authenticity, chip authenticity, and biometric match as independent gates: any single failure is a hard reject.
+Every confirmed Kayle check has passed every applicable technical gate.
+Kayle treats document authenticity, chip authenticity, and biometric match as independent checks: any single failure produces a not-confirmed technical result, not a final decision about the user.

 The checks